6 AM: Alarm. Commute. Coffee.

 ✅ Pattern recognition over memorization

-Your goal: Be competent at common patterns, not encyclopedic.
+Your goal: Be competent at common patterns.
+Not encyclopedic.

 Energy Preservation Tactics